CyberCoyotes/Handbook/Fundamentals/Command and Declarative Programming.md

 # COMMAND BASED
 ##
-There are two approaches to making an FRC robot: **iterative**, and **Command-Based**, of which we use the latter.
+There are two approaches to making an FRC robot: **Iterative**, and **Command-Based**, of which we use the latter.
 <br/>

-# iterative
+# Iterative and Command Based
-iterative is like designing a linear list of orders for the robot to follow.
+Iterative is like designing an ordered list of instructions for the robot to follow.
-It's hard to properly communicate the differences between the two philopsophies in a tl;dr format, but the cliff notes are that iterative is what most inexperienced people would default to.
-While it's easier in the very short term, the drawbacks are too large to be viable; added maintenience, dependency, and ambiguity in control flow are all reasons to avoid iterative.

-# Command Based (and declarative)
-Command based is like designing a set of rules for the robot to follow.
+Command based is like creating a seperate list of complex dance moves, then telling the robot the cirumstances in which to perform those dance moves.
-A quick distinction is in order:
-"Command-Based" refers to the way robot properties and actions are broken into **subsystems** and **commands**, with a large arsenal of classes and functions to help with the subsystems and commands.
-"Declarative" programming is the more sustainable, effective method of programming that goes with command-based like PB+J. For this reason, they will often be grouped together as simply "Command-Based" (occasionally, "sane, functional human being code")

 ##
 # A quick table, summing up the uses